Getting started with CARLA

 port will be automatically set to

-Let's add now some life to the city, open a new terminal window and write:
+Let's add now some life to the city by running:

 Which will create an appropriate amount of cars given the specs of your machine.